HTD/ref-check/ReadMe.md

 It won't work for any possible solution configuration.
 The assembly selection algorithm is braindead simple in this version.
 Default names only (this time).

+BTW, I wondered how to make an executable tool using .NET Core.
+That's how.